frederic-perez/AmE-dictionary/data/idioms.md

 __hygge__ The state of happiness and contentment that one feels in a cozy, relaxing environment.
 This Danish word, approximately pronounced “HUE-guh,” describes the penchant in Denmark for appreciating life’s simple pleasures. _For me, hygge is sitting by the fireplace and listening to classical music with my husband._
 __I can imagine__ :three::hammer:
 __I can’t thank you enough__ Said when one is very appreciative of another’s words or actions.
+__I don’t belong here__ The idiom “I don’t belong here” is a common phrase used to express a feeling of not fitting in or not being in the right place or situation.
+It conveys a sense of discomfort, alienation, or a lack of connection with one’s surroundings or the people around them.
 __I don’t want to sound like a busybody, but__ An expression used to introduce an opinion or suggestion.
 __I feel you__
 __I feel you/that__ _slang_ I understand, agree with, or can relate to what you’re saying. _No, I feel you, that’s too much money to pay for a concert.
 I’m OK with skipping it._
-__I hear you__ :six: I acknowledge what you have said and am sympathetic to it.
+__I hear you__ :eight: I acknowledge what you have said and am sympathetic to it.
 The phrase is sometimes used as a prelude to disagreeing with what has been said. _I hear you, honey.
 I know you’re in a lot of pain right now._ _I hear you, but we just can’t afford to make any big changes like that at this time._
 __I kid you not__
 __I know the feeling__
 __I rest my case__
 __I see what you did there__ :three: (I saw what you did there) An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
 __I suppose (so)__ An expression of vague affirmation or assent.
 __I take it__ _idiom_ I imagine this is the case; I presume it to be true (that); it is my understanding (that).
+__I wasn’t born yesterday__ Used to indicate that you are not foolish or gullible.
 __I wish__
 __I’d say__ In my opinion; it is my estimation that.
 __I’ll be hanged if I (do something)__ :two: I am determined not to do something. _I’ll be hanged if I let some young upstart like you take control of my company!_